roach137/CaptionThis/README.md

 * Users who create games of Caption This should be able to tweak some of the rules of the game

 ## **Technologies**
+We are planning to use neDB to store user information such as usernames, salted hashes of passwords, how many matches a player has played.
+We also plan to use socket.io to enable realtime chat between players to make the experience more interactive.
+Express.js will be used to handle the UI of the web app.

 ## **Challenges**
 ### Enforcing round time limits
-* The round time limit must be synchronized to whenever the uploader uploads the image rather than when the receivers actually receive the image so as to not allow timers to expire for some but the round continuing anyways since the last receiver’s timer has not yet expired.
+* The round time limit must be synchronized to whenever the uploader uploads the image rather than when the receivers actually receive the image so as to not allow timers to expire for some but the round continuing anyways since the last receiverï¿½s timer has not yet expired.
 ### Synchronization:
-* An issue that can arise from the enforced time limit, especially with larger files (excessively large images) is that on a slow connection they can take a while to show up, if this occurs it’s possible that a player with slow connection may only have their image load in seconds before the round ends, giving them a sever disadvantage compared to others.
+* An issue that can arise from the enforced time limit, especially with larger files (excessively large images) is that on a slow connection they can take a while to show up, if this occurs itï¿½s possible that a player with slow connection may only have their image load in seconds before the round ends, giving them a sever disadvantage compared to others.
 ### Managing Lobbies
 * Every user who is logged into the game is not in the same lobby, a lobby consists of only the 5 players participating in a particular match, data must not be sent to or be retrieved by the wrong lobby.
 ### Latency